allegheny-college-cmpsc-404-spring-2025/course-materials/README.md

 #### Modules

-The semester is composed of four (4) Modules, each running roughly three-and-a-half (3.5) weeks long:
+The semester is composed of four (4) Modules, each running roughly three-and-a-half (3.5) weeks long and a final presentation:

 |Module     | Dates            |
 |:----------|:-----------------|